k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/10_using_various_actors_exercise.md

 <ul>
 <pre><code>
-1. What happens when you run the flow for the first time?
+1. Which screen pops-up when you run the flow for the first time?
 2. What happens if you change <strong>single</strong> input argument of the <strong>JsonParser</strong> Actor to <strong>true</strong>?
 3. With which Actor can the <strong>JavaScript</strong> Actor in Stage 3 be replaced to calculate the number of times the Actor is called?
 4. Update the <strong>format</strong> input argument of the <strong>DateFormat</strong> Actor in Stage 5 to <strong>E dd-MM-yy K:m a</strong>.
 How does it impact the output?